shenwei356/LexicMap/docs/content/faqs/_index.md

-## How to resume the indexing as Slurm job limit is almost reached while lexicmap index is still in the merging step?
+## How to resume the indexing as Slurm job time limit is almost reached while lexicmap index is still in the merging step?

 Use [lexicmap utils remerge](https://bioinf.shenwei.me/LexicMap/usage/utils/remerge/) (available since v0.5.0), which reruns the merging step for an unfinished index.